-All are invited to a very special opportunity to meet and hear from Lisa McCubbin, the author of an acclaimed new biography of Mrs. Betty Ford.
+All are invited to a very special opportunity to meet and hear from Lisa McCubbin, the author of an acclaimed new biography of Mrs. Betty Ford, in conversation with Michael Ford, son of President Ford and Mrs. Ford.
 The book, titled Betty Ford: First Lady, Women's Advocate, Survivor, Trailblazer, will be published in September 2018 by Gallery Books.

 A light reception will follow the talk.
 Books will be available for purchase and signing.
 Student-led building tours of Weill Hall will follow the book talk.

 3-4 p.m. book sales and signing, student-led building tours, and light reception

 Lisa McCubbin is an award-winning journalist and the author of four New York Times bestselling books.
 Coming September 2018, is BETTY FORD: First Lady, Women’s Advocate, Survivor, Trailblazer, the landmark biography of one of the most admired and influential women of our time.

 A graduate of Babson College in Wellesley, MA, Ms. McCubbin has been a television news anchor and reporter, hosted her own radio talk show, and spent six years in the Middle East as a freelance journalist in Riyadh, Saudi Arabia and Doha, Qatar.